thepearson/regress/README.md

 This tool helps you identify visual changes on a website between two points in time, making it useful for detecting regressions after updates or changes.

+## Background

+I used Google Gemini in to create this tool.
+Aside from running `npm init` and installing depedancies, I didn't write a single line of code, I did debug, and provide additional debug information to the LLM when it got stuck on a few things, I would provide that information back to the LLM and it would update it's code accordingly.
+The whole chat (in great length) is here. https://g.co/gemini/share/64bfb92710a9

 ## Features

 *   **Crawling and Screenshot Capture:** Crawls a website, extracts unique URLs, and captures full-page screenshots in a specified resolution.